 That was only a tip of the iceberg — a very simple example with basic GraphQL types.
 Do you use interfaces, enums, unions and custom scalars?
 That’s great because TypeGraphQL fully supports them too!

 If you want to see how it looks in more complicated case, you can go to the Examples section where you can find how nice TypeGraphQL integrates with TypeORM.
 Want to learn about more advanced concepts like authorization checker, inheritance support, field resolvers or middlewares?
 Check out the Docs section.

-There are also plans for more features like better TypeORM and dataloader integration or custom decorators support — the full list of ideas is available on the GitHub repo.
+There are also plans for more features like better TypeORM, Prisma and dataloader integration or custom decorators and metadata annotations support — the full list of ideas is available on the GitHub repo.
 You can also keep track of development’s progress on project board.